-There are a great number of variations on this favourite Bajan speciality: Bajan flying fish.
+There are a great number of ways of preparing Bajan flying fish.

-Flying fish is sometimes found frozen in the supermarket; if it’s not available, substitute any mild white fish, such as flounder.
+Flying fish is best cooked fresh.
+Sometimes flying fish can be found frozen in the supermarket.
+If it’s not available, as a substitute any mild white fish can be used.

 - 8 small flying fish fillets